Table of Contents

 Kubernetes Container CPU and Memory Limits

 Container CPU limits are a hard limit on the amount of CPU a container can consume in production.
-Memory limits are the maximum amount of bytes that a container can consume in production.
+Memory limits are the maximum number of bytes a container can consume in production.

 Kubernetes Pod CPU and Memory Limits